Feelings (Morris Albert song): Release

 After We've Left Each Other was finally released in June 1974, and although "Woman" was the first song to achieve success, "Feelings" was eventually featured on the soundtrack of the telenovela "Corrida do Ouro" two months later, which contributed to its subsequent entry into the Brazilian music charts.
-After traveling to Brazil to hear "After We've Left Each Other" for the first time, the vice president of the Latin American division of United Artists, the company that held the distribution rights to Albert's material, disapproved of the work.
+After traveling to Brazil to hear After We've Left Each Other for the first time, the vice president of the Latin American division of United Artists, the company that held the distribution rights to Albert's material, disapproved of the work.
 Soon after, the international team from Copacabana traveled to New York City to have the company's president sign the release agreement.
 However, at the RCA Records headquarters in the Empire State Building, president Adolpho Pino objected to this decision, opting to sign a contract to distribute the song worldwide.

 A Spanish-language version titled "Sentimientos" was also released in Spanish-speaking countries.

-Repercussion

-According to the website Musicnotes, "Feelings" was composed in the key of E minor, with a moderate tempo of 88 beats per minute.
-The same website credits the song's musical genre as soft rock and Latin pop, although it is also sometimes cited as a romantic or cheesy ballad.
-Albert's vocal range on the track spans from D4 to E5.
-In the song's lyrics, the lyrical subject tries to forget "feelings of love" caused by the end of a romantic relationship.
+Reception

 Music critic Joe Viglione, for the website AllMusic, called the song a "common ballad" that, along with "Falling Tears" and "Sweet Loving Man", are "excellent titles" by Albert.
 However, Australian author Colin Bowles considered the song "a crime against humanity" in his 2008 book I've Been Flushed from the Bathroom of Your Heart, in which he listed it among the 100 worst songs in the world.

 The song also appears on other worst-of lists, such as Matthew Wilkening's AOL Music list, at number 83.
-Nevertheless, "Feelings" was nominated for two categories at the 1975 Grammy Awards: Song of the Year and Best Male Pop Performance, but won neither.
+Nevertheless, "Feelings" was nominated for two categories at the 1975 Grammy Awards, for Song of the Year and Best Male Pop Performance, but won neither.
 Albert also received the American Society of Composers, Authors and Publishers (ASCAP) Gold Shield award annually for seventeen consecutive times, for "Feelings" being the most-played song in the world.